Enchanted Rock: History

 Archaeological evidence indicates human visitation at the rock going back at least 11,000 years, per the book The Enchanted Rock published in 1999 by Ira Kennedy:

 These hunter-gatherers had flint-tipped spears, fire, and stories.
 With these resources, some 12,000 years ago, the first Texans became the wellspring of Plains Indian culture.
 Based on archaeological evidence, human habitation at Enchanted Rock can be traced back at least 10,000 years.
 Paleo-Indian projectile points or arrowheads, 11–12,000 years old, have been found in the area upstream and downstream from the rock.
 The oldest authenticated projectile point found within the present-day park is a Plainview point, dating back 10,000 years.

 The rock has been the subject of numerous geological surveys and paintings.

 Vandalism

 In 2016, two citizens of San Marcos, Texas were arrested for vandalizing the "... south face of the summit at Enchanted Rock State Park".
 The summit was vandalized with graffiti again in 2018 but no arrests were made in that case.
 Such vandalism is a state felony in Texas, carrying "a penalty of up to two years in state jail and a $10,000 fine if convicted".

-Expansion

-In August 2024 TPWD approved the purchase of 630 acres adjacent to Enchanted Rock, which expanded the size of the park by almost 40%.
-In January 2025, an additional 3,073 acres of adjacent land was purchased, almost tripling the park's size.

-The funds for these purchases came from the $1 billion Centennial Parks Conservation Fund, which was created in 2023 during the 88th Texas Legislature with the passage of S.J.R.
-84.